bright-sea/webpivottable/README.md

 # WebPivotTable Component (V3.0.0)

-* A pure javascript pivot table and pivot chart component which can be integrated into any web application to do data analysis.
+* A pure javascript pivot table and pivot chart component which can be integrated into any web application to do data analysis and reporting.
 * Depends on Dojo toolkit and Highcharts.

 # Browser Support